 Now if that’s the case, then you don’t have to pay, and I’ve shared further down how you can cancel your TV Licence.

-A rule change last year meant not all over 75s get a free TV Licence.
+A rule change a few years ago meant not all over 75s get a free TV Licence.
 However, many will still be able to claim one as long as they already receive pension credit.
 Here’s more information on the TV Licensing website.

 Me and the BBC